-But, there are tools available for organizations interested in overcoming these challenges.
+However, there are tools available for organizations interested in overcoming these challenges.
 Putting these top hiring trends into action allows you to attract top talent, retain existing employees, and support long-term company growth.

 1. Remote/virtual interviews are becoming the norm

-The pandemic prompted an explosion in virtual recruiting and now it’s quickly becoming the norm.
+The pandemic prompted an explosion in virtual recruiting and now it’s become the norm.
 Remote interviewing allows healthcare organizations to reach and interview a broader pool of candidates.
 Tools such as digital assessments and data-driven analytics also offer a range of new remote solutions, allowing employers to further refine the recruitment process.

 Job seekers generally appreciate the reduced amount of time and energy required for a virtual interview.
 Virtual recruiting can also lead to a more equitable hiring process, as found in this report by Handshake that claims, “Our study finds that women, students of color, and neurodiverse students find virtual career events and interviews to be less anxiety-inducing, easier to balance, and more accessible when compared to meeting with prospective employers in person.”